-- comprehensive coverage (includes, medical visits, prescriptions, hospitalizations, emergency and urgent care); - services must be covered in the state of Kansas; and - · cannot exclude sports injuries.
+- comprehensive coverage (includes, medical visits, prescriptions, hospitalizations, emergency and urgent care); - · services must be covered in the state of Kansas; and - · cannot exclude sports injuries.

 Annually ALL new AND returning students will need to complete the health services link (https://studentcenter.uhcsr.com/ottawaks).
-Every student will need to enroll in or waive medical coverage for the 2018-19 academic year.
+Every student will need to enroll in or waive medical coverage for the 2019-20 academic year.
 Ottawa University is offering a medical policy if a student is currently non-insured or underinsured; fees do apply which may alter your financial packaging.
+If you have questions, please contact the Office of Student Affairs at 785-248-2313.